 Starting a janitorial cleaning service business does not have to be as difficult as you may think.
 The biggest question to ask yourself is, “what do I want?”.
 Once you’ve done that, make a plan and work the plan.

 Look around your city or the area you want to work.
-Search for the types of offices you want to clean.
+Search for the types of office buildings you want to clean.
 Small business offices like real estate firms and insurance companies are plentiful in most large cities and make a great start!

-Medical facilities, day care centers, and day spas are excellent for start-up cleaning services too.
+Medical facilities, day care centers, and day spas are excellent for start-up cleaning service businesses and office cleaning side hustlers as well.
 But, these offices may require special certifications and guidelines.
-Most of them, however, are small and they are good for practice.
+Most of them, however, are really good for practice.

-Are you looking to start off big with a 10,000 sq ft or more building?
-Planning to get help or work solo?
-It’s your choice.
-Just give it some thought before you start your professional janitorial cleaning service.
+Are you looking to start off big with a 10,000 sq ft or more office building?
+Are you planning to get help to clean or work solo?
+It’s all your choice.
+Just give it some thought before you start your professional janitorial cleaning service business.

-Here are a few things to think about before starting your janitorial service
+Do these things before starting your janitorial cleaning service